Penncil/SAT/README.md

 devtools::install_github("penncil/SAT")
 library(SAT)
 ```
-Till now, we've already installed the SAT package.
-Next, based on the dataset we use SAT functions to select "informative" samples for which we collect true phenotypes by manual chart review.
+With the installed SAT package, next we use SAT functions to select "informative" samples for which we collect true phenotypes by manual chart review.

 Step 1: 1st stage subsampling
 ```{r}